-"Annual Report" shall mean any Annual Report provided by the Issuer pursuant to, and as described in, Sections 3 and 4 of this Disclosure Certificate.
+"Annual Report" shall mean any Annual Report provided by the City pursuant to, and as described in, Sections 3 and 4 of this Disclosure Certificate.

-"Dissemination Agent" shall mean the duly appointed Secretary of the Board, or any successor Dissemination Agent designated by the City acting through the Board.
+"Dissemination Agent" shall mean the Board, or any successor Dissemination Agent designated by the City, acting through its duly appointed Secretary, whose mailing address is Room 8E17, City Hall, 1300 Perdido Street, New Orleans, Louisiana 70112.